semgrep/semgrep-docs/docs/getting-started/cli.md

 Learn how to set up Semgrep, scan your project for security issues using Semgrep's Pro Engine, and view your findings in the CLI.

 :::info
-Semgrep provides two commands to scan with in your CLI:
+Semgrep provides two commands that you can choose from when you start a scan from the CLI:

-- `semgrep scan` - This is the recommended command for scanning local codebases, as well as writing and testing custom rules.
+- `semgrep scan` - This is the recommended command for scanning local codebases and writing and testing custom rules.
 - `semgrep ci` - This is the recommended command if you are scanning repositories with Semgrep as part of an organization with custom rules and policies. `semgrep ci` fetches your organization's scan configurations from Semgrep Cloud Platform.
 :::